UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 (for instance, GEMounts are likely a brand instead of a film type), but without access to the actual materials during the quarantine, it is impossible to make an informed judgement on what should be changed.
-To retain this contextual information that might prove useful to researchers interested in photographic processes and techniques, it seems best to simply put these values in a generic `note` field.
+To retain this contextual information that might prove useful to researchers interested in photographic processes and techniques, it seems best to simply put these values in a generic :code:`note` field.
 If additional attention can be given to these two collections in the future, we can remediate the metadata following migration with the benefit of having access to the physical materials.

 XPath